loot/loot.github.io/LOOT-FAQs.md

 ---

-**Q.** I've heard that LOOT doesn't have such a thing as an 'unrecognized plugin'.
-What new devilry is this?
+**Q.** How can LOOT not have unrecognised plugins?

-**A.** BOSS sorted mods according to their order in its masterlist, which was hand-ordered by its maintainers.
-LOOT reads the contents of each plugin to see which plugins conflict, etc. and uses that information to decide on the best ordering.
-This means that it can sort plugins without needing them added to its masterlist.
+**A.** To sort a plugin, BOSS needs it to be added to its masterlist, which is hand-ordered by its maintainers.
+LOOT instead reads the contents of each plugin to see which plugins conflict, etc. and uses that information to decide on the best ordering.
+This means that it can sort all plugins without needing them to become recognised first.

 ---